Becoming a Successful Music Major

 Students who come to college with the hope of majoring in some aspect of music may have a wide variety of background experiences in music.
 During the first year or two, there are opportunities to strengthen some areas which may be weak at the beginning of the freshman year, but proper preparation for college level music study during high school increases the probability of a successful entry audition and satisfying accomplishments in music courses and lessons.
 Here are some essentials:

 Facility in reading musical notation: All music majors need to be able to identify the notes of the treble and bass clefs virtually instantaneously.
 They also need to be very familiar with the key signatures for major and minor keys, the standard meter signatures, and the most frequently used Italian tempo/dynamic/style terms.
-Recommendations about preparation in music theory should be given serious consideration.

 Private lessons on an instrument: Music majors refer to private lessons as “applied music”.
 Experience in band or chorus, without some private instruction, is rarely sufficient preparation for college music study.
 The amount of study which is necessary varies from performance area to performance area (pianists often have the most years of precollege study, while singers usually have the fewest), but there should be enough study to prepare a person to perform an audition of two or three works of art music which are of contrasting style.
 In piano and voice, these works should be memorized.
 For all areas, working closely with a professional teacher who has been through a college music curriculum is strongly advised.